 A community nomination must include a description of the nominated land or building including its boundaries, the name of current occupant / owner, reasons why the land or building is felt to be of community value, and evidence that the nominator is eligible to make a nomination.

 Nominations must be written, submitted by one of the bodies above and contain the information specified.
-The Council has provided a nomination form and once completed, this can be submitted at any time to the Head of Leisure & Community.
+The Council has provided a nomination form and once completed, this can be submitted at any time to the Head of Leisure and Corporate Services.

 An initial assessment will check that all required information has been submitted in order to establish that the land or building is eligible for nomination (e.g. not a residential property or operational land), that the body submitting the nomination is eligible to do so and that the land or building does, or could, enhance the social wellbeing and interests of the local community.